kpal81xd/docs.krunker.io/docs/files/mod-resource_packs.md

 bloom,false
 ```

-To view a full list of changable settings, click [here](https://krunker.io/docs/settings.txt).
+To view a full list of changeable settings, click [here](https://krunker.io/docs/settings.txt).
 These settings are reset once a player leaves your game.

 ___